cmbi/metadome/README.md

 * gencode_gene_id : the gene id from GENCODE.
 String type
 * havana_gene_id : the gene id from HAVANA.
 String type
 * havana_translation_id : the translation id from HAVANA.
 String type
-* uniprot_position : the sequence position of the protein that matched the locus.
-Numeric type
 * uniprot_ac : the uniprot Accession Code.
 String type
 * uniprot_name : the name of the uniprot entry.
 String type
 * pfam_domain_consensus_position : the consensus position of the Pfam domain where this position is aligned to.
 Numeric type  or None